 So, silence that voice by forcing yourself to knock out a first draft in 60 minutes.
 Once you have that first draft down, I promise you, it’ll start improving bit by bit as you learn more about yourself.

 Anyways, let’s get started.
 Thanks for reading and hope I write something useful for you!

 Choose a template (5 mins)

 Literally just google for one.
 Make sure it’s not the most amazing, well-designed resume on earth because then you are telling the employer that you know Photoshop.
 Even if you don’t ever say it on the resume.
 Or at the very least, you’re saying that you’re so extra, you spent a lot of time on the aesthetics of a resume.

 But if you are a designer, then you really have to go all out.
 Showcase your talent from the get go, but remember to study the psychology behind the colors you use since it’ll prime the employers’ perception of you.

 The margins and spacing shouldn’t be so big that I can write a full sentence on it.
 All that empty space just highlights you haven’t done a lot with your life.

 Super extra bonus tip from me: Pick a template that doesn’t involve a photo.
 You don’t need to add your photo at all for the same reason that you should be maximizing space.
 It’s also silly to do so because most likely, you don’t look good in that photo since it’ll be you all stiff and formal.
+Fix your first impression.
 Don’t shoot yourself in the foot like that.